 Downstairs

-Open plan living area with solid fuel stove, LPG gas cooker, TV, radio, etc
+Open plan living area with solid fuel stove, LPG gas cooker, TV, radio, microwave, coffee-maker, fridge, etc

 Double bedroom with multi-fuel stove